About the Meals

 The menu is different every week, and includes dishes like:

-Each week, we provide seven nutritious entrees, bread, fruit, and milk.
+Each week, we provide seven nutritious entrees, and some additional items like bread and fruit.
 The entrees are delivered frozen so that clients have the flexibility to reheat meals whenever they’d like to enjoy them.
-Some clients may also qualify for a breakfast bag containing a week’s worth of nutritious breakfast foods.
+Some clients may also qualify for a breakfast bag containing a week’s worth of nutritious breakfast meals prepared in our kitchen.

 Our Specialty Diets

 We believe that food is medicine, and that medically appropriate meals can lead to better health and well-being.
-So we also tailor meals to meet specific medical and dietary needs.
+So, we tailor meals to meet specific medical and dietary needs.
 This includes most food allergies* and religious beliefs.

-All of our meals are meals are diabetes-friendly and we tailor meals according to five main diets:
+Our meals are diabetes-friendly with a moderate amount of carbohydrates.
+We tailor meals according to five main diets:

-Designed for people living with end stage renal disease/kidney issues, but also appropriate for people living with diabetes.
+Designed for people living with end stage renal disease/kidney disease.
 The meals are low in potassium, phosphorous, and sodium, and they contain no soy or added sugar.

 Helpful for people with common allergies or food intolerances.
 The meals do not include dairy or eggs.

 Suitable for people experiencing taste changes, nausea, chemo mouth, or mouth sores.
-There are no strong flavors or spices (like ginger, wine, herbs, onions, dairy, coconut, cabbage, or garlic).
+There are no strong flavors or spices (like onion, garlic, ginger, wine, dairy, coconut, cabbage, herbs (dry or fresh), or spices of any kind).

-All meals contain a plant-based protein like tofu, beans, eggs, tempeh, dairy, seitan, etc.
+All meals contain protein like tofu, eggs, dairy, beans, and other legumes.

 In addition to the specialty diets above, we can also “add on” any of the following modifications:

-- Texture Modifications.
+- Soft Modifications.
 Food is fork-tender or cut into bite-sized pieces.
+Will not include large pieces of protein like a chicken breast.

 - Eliminations.
-Based on medical necessity and/or religious preference, we can eliminate items like gluten, pork, beef, bread, soup, and dessert.
+Based on medical necessity and/or religious preference, we can eliminate items like gluten, pork, and beef.

 - Gastrointestinal, for those with GI problems.
 No legumes, dark/leafy greens, cauliflower, broccoli, corn, peas, or cabbage.
 Also appropriate for people on blood-thinning medication.

-*Please note that our kitchen is not an allergen-free environment while we do our best to accommodate dietary needs.
-Food prepared in our kitchen may come into contact with wheat or other gluten-containing ingredients, milk, eggs, soy, peanuts, tree nuts, and fish.
+*Please note that our kitchen is not an allergen-free environment, but we do our best to accommodate dietary needs.
+Food prepared in our kitchen may come into contact with wheat or other gluten-containing ingredients, milk, eggs, soy, sesame, peanuts, tree nuts, and fish.
 This is especially important to be aware of if you have a severe or life-threatening food allergy.